civican/legisinfo/44-1/bills/C-11/bill_text.md

 in respect of broadcasting, as defined in subsection 2(1) of the `Broadcasting Act`, by

-a distribution undertaking, as defined in that subsection 2(1), that is lawful under that Act, other than the broadcasting of a promotion that is inserted by the undertaking, **or**
+a distribution undertaking, as defined in that subsection 2(1), that is lawful under that Act, other than the broadcasting of a promotion that is inserted by the undertaking, or

 an online undertaking, as defined in that subsection 2(1), that is lawful under that Act, in respect of the retransmission of programs over the Internet, other than the broadcasting of a promotion that is inserted by the undertaking; and

-> **Explanatory Note**:
-> Relevant portion of subsection 23(2):
-> *Existing Text*:
-> > Subsection (1) does not apply
-> >
-> > in respect of broadcasting, as defined in subsection 2(1) of the `Broadcasting Act`, by a distribution undertaking, as defined in that subsection 2(1), that is lawful under that Act, other than the broadcasting of a promotion that is inserted by the distribution undertaking; and

 ## Consequential Amendments